 - In this course, students learn the intricacies of round/flat fish and shellfish fabrication, preparation, and garnishing.
 Emphasis is placed on knife skills, yield results and proper storage for various types of fish.
 A sister unit covers the fabrication, preparation and garnishing of red meats, poultry, and game.
 Students become knowledgeable in muscle and bone structure of various meats, proper knife selection, and butchery equipment.
 Through lectures, demonstrations and hands-on activities, students gain experience in the preferred methods for cooking meats and fish, with emphasis on portion control, creativity and plate presentation.
 As a follow-up to earlier sanitation training, students learn the special requirements associated with handling and storing meats and fish.

-- Purchasing and Cost Control
+- Purchasing and Cost Controls

 - This course exposes students to the process of planning, purchasing and controlling supplies in a food service environment, with the ultimate goal of cost containment.
 Students gain practical experience in the entire purchasing cycle, from supplier selection, forecasting, price negotiation and ordering, to inventory, storage and disbursement of food and kitchen supplies.